manjurul-karim/L2A2/README.md

 # 1️⃣.
 What is postgreSQL?

 <p>In the digital age, data is everything.
-If we are building a small web app or running a large enterprise system, we need a powerful, reliable database.
+If we are building a small web app or a large enterprise system, we need a powerful, reliable database.

 **PostgreSQL**  is a **powerful, open-source, object-relational database system**.
 It has a strong reputation for reliability, data integrity, and performance.It was first released in 1989 at the University of California, Berkeley, and has grown into one of the most trusted database systems in the world.

-__PostgreSQL = "Postgres" + "Structured Query Language (SQL)"__ Many developers just call it `Postgres`.
+__PostgreSQL = "Postgres" + "Structured Query Language (SQL)"__.
+Many developers just call it `Postgres`.

 PostgreSQL stores our data in **tables**. just like other relational databases  and  interact with it using `SQL` (Structured Query Language).